 The Juniper Midge is a very little insect that consumes the sap of juniper plants for food.

-Its larvae are responsible for the development of blister-like galls on the stems and leaves of the tree, which might ultimately result in the death of the tree.
+Its larvae are responsible for the development of blister-like galls on the stems and leaves of the tree, which might ultimately result in the tree’s death.

-It is possible to control these insects that start with J with the application of insecticides, pruning techniques, and fertilizer application; nevertheless, early discovery is essential to avoid serious infestations.
+It is possible to control these insects that start with J by applying insecticides, pruning techniques, and fertilizer; nevertheless, early discovery is essential to avoid serious infestations.

 12. Juniper Scale